Best Pepper Mills of 2021

 The Peugeot Paris u'Select won over our testers with its consistent grind, ease of use, and quality construction.
 Like many pepper mills, this one requires a funnel to fill.
 We used a coffee filter shaped like a cone that allowed the peppercorns to fall into the center shaft, which holds 1.2 ounces of peppercorns.

-The wood construction on the Trudeau Seville 10-Inch pepper mill has an easy to remove top cap, so filling it with a funnel is made quick and easy.
+The top cap of the wooden Trudeau Seville 10-Inch pepper mill is easy to remove, so it was a quick and easy task to fill it with a funnel.
 It holds a little over an ounce of peppercorns.
-The top knob is easy to turn for a variety of hand sizes and does not require much hand strength, making it a great choice for many users.
+Our testers with various hand sizes all found the top knob easy to turn, and it doesn't require much hand strength, making it a great choice for many users.

 We found the carbon steel blades quickly and easily ground our black peppercorns in sizes running from fine to semi-coarse; however, we could never achieve a true coarse grind with this mill.
-Like most top knob pepper mills, once you change grind sizes, it can be difficult to obtain the same grind size again, but we did find that we were able to repeat grind sizes more readily if we twisted the knob one-half turn at a time.
-For anyone looking for a budget-friendly pepper mill, the Trudeau Seville 10-Inch is a solid choice.
+Like most top knob pepper mills, once you change grind sizes, it can be difficult to obtain the same grind size again, but we found that we could repeat grind sizes more readily if we twisted the knob one-half turn at a time.
+For anyone on the hunt for a budget-friendly pepper mill, the Trudeau Seville 10-Inch is a solid choice.